 Left untreated, impacted anal glands can become painfully infected.
 The area on one or both sides of the rectum will swell and your puppy may lick herself to relieve the discomfort or scoot on her bottom to try to clear the blockage.
 When infected, the secretions from the glands will contain blood or pus.
 In severe cases, an abscess may develop at the site, characterized by a soft red to purple hairless swelling on one or both sides of the rectum.
 Puppies with an abscess will run a fever and feel ill.

-Causes of Anal Gland Infection in Puppies
+Causes of Anal Gland Infection

 Smaller breeds typically develop impacted anal glands if the sacs fail to empty normally.
 This can be due to soft stools or diarrhea that fails to supply enough pressure to empty the sacs, whether a result of overactive glands or glands with openings that are too small.
 The secretions become pasty and thick when not regularly expressed and plug the normal exit.

 The treatment in all instances is manual expression of the anal glands.
 When the glands are infected, your veterinarian will need to treat the puppy.
 The area can become so sore that the dog needs sedation for the procedure.

 Infected anal glands need to be expressed every week and an antibiotic infused directly into the sac itself.
 Ointments like Panalog work well; the tip of the tube is inserted into the sac opening, and the gland is filled with the medicine.
 Usually, it's best if your veterinarian applies the medication into the anal gland.
 An oral antibiotic administered at home may also be prescribed and you’ll need to learn how to give a pill to your puppy.

 Warm, wet compresses applied to the infected area for fifteen minutes two or three times daily will help the infection resolve more quickly.
 Soak a washcloth with warm water and have your puppy sit on it.
 Pet her or offer a chew toy to keep her occupied during the compress treatment.